pruthvi-innamuri/elevator/README.md

 ## Setup:
-1. Download files in a folder.
+1. Download files into a folder.
 2. Open html file.
 3. Open up console output.
 4. Test different floors and see the simulation run in the console.